wyne-ybanez/personal-portfolio-master/TESTING.md

 3. Check if blue border is `hidden` when viewed on smaller devices
 4. Check if blue border aligns slightly above and behind the 'About Me' Profile Image

-(i) Bug Found where the blue border did not align itself corectly on another laptop (Macbook Air 2015 - 13").
+(i) Bug Found where the blue border did not align itself correctly on another laptop (Macbook Air 2015 - 13").
 However, it aligned perfectly on another laptop (Macbook pro 2012 - 13")

 ### About Me - Secondary blue border Comments